Safezone-Cartons/oreilly-katas-2024/Solution/DiagramTechnique.md

-# Conceptual System Design
+# Diagram Technique

-The following show the conceptual design for the MonitorMe system.
+To follow a consistent communication style we chose the C4 model as our design type.
 More information about C4 modelling can be found at [c4model.com](https://c4model.com/).

 We decided to go with this kind of architecture visualization.